 The following symptoms may warrant a trip to the doctor

 - Periods that last much longer than usual.

 - Periods that occur more frequently than normal

 - Breakthrough bleeding between periods.

-- Spotting after intercourse.
+- Spotting and/or pain after intercourse.

 Can women get pregnant even if they’re perimenopausal?

-How does birth control affect perimenopause symptoms and menopause?
+How does birth control affect perimenopause symptoms?